methylDragon/knowledge-hoard/README.md

 ### Programs for Reading It

 Even though this is hosted on GitHub, I'd recommend cloning the repository and using something like [Typora](https://typora.io/) to read and go through the notes!
+This will let you:

+- Visualise the `LaTeX` math (since GitHub does not support dynamic generation of math expressions, and I don't exactly want to keep regenerating math expression images
+- Easily search through outlines

-This is because having access to an **outline** of headers will make searching for topics much easier.
+This is because having access to an **outline** of headers will make searching for topics much easier. **You can also scroll up on the outline to search just within the outline**!

+This will help prevent spurious matches with the body text and help focus your searches to keywords in the headers!!

-I'd have preferred to use something hosted online like [HackMD](https://hackmd.io/), but due to size and visibility constraints I decided against it.
+**N.B.**: I'd have preferred to use something hosted online like [HackMD](https://hackmd.io/), but due to size and visibility constraints I decided against it.